NathanVaughn/homelab-k8s/cluster/omada/README.md

 Next, set the reception cut off on the Garage AP
 Go into Devices -> Garage AP -> Config -> Advanced.
-Set the RSSI Threshold to -25 dBm for both channels.
+Set the RSSI Threshold to -75 dBm for both channels.
+This seems to be working well.

 Optionally, enable OFDMA for both APs under Advanced.